osg-htc/user-school-2023/docs/materials/software/part1-ex3-docker-jobs.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: #008; } </style>

-Software Exercise 4.2: Using Docker
+Software Exercise 1.3: Use Docker Containers in OSPool Jobs
 ====================================

 In this exercise, you will run the same Python script as the other Python exercises, but using a Docker container.